Wilmer Flores Preview, Player Props: Giants vs. Cubs

-The San Francisco Giants, including Wilmer Flores (.279 on-base percentage in past 10 games, 73 points below season-long percentage), battle starting pitcher Justin Steele and the Chicago Cubs at Wrigley Field, Monday at 2:20 PM ET.
+The San Francisco Giants and Wilmer Flores (.351 slugging percentage over his past 10 games, including two homers), take on starting pitcher Kyle Hendricks and the Chicago Cubs at Wrigley Field, Tuesday at 7:40 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Padres.
+In his most recent game he had a hitless showing (0-for-3) against the Cubs.

 Wilmer Flores Game Info & Props vs. the Cubs